talksik/homelab/README.md

 username: talksik
 password: (it's typical arjun)

+Used [this](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-private-docker-registry-on-ubuntu-20-04) guide to get a private docker registry running, in docker.

 ## Reverse-proxy
 We run our reverse-proxy on homelab1 or talksik-homelab-main.

 The current configuration is at `talksik@homelab1.home:/etc/nginx/nginx.conf` as one would expect.
 However, we have a (likely stale) copy in `./reverse-proxy`.